Federal State Local Employment Tax (FSLET) Examinations and Compliance Checks

 The IRS will not ask to examine any books and records during a compliance check or ask questions regarding tax liabilities.
 This means that the IRS will not ask taxpayers why they treat an expense a certain way or the reason they treat a worker as an employee or independent contractor.
 IRS typically asks these types of questions during an audit or examination to determine an entity’s correct tax liability.
 If, during a compliance check, the IRS decides an audit or examination is appropriate, the IRS will notify the taxpayer that it is commencing an examination before asking questions that relate to tax liability.

 Q. Is there a penalty for refusing to submit to a compliance check?

 A. No. A taxpayer (or individual) may refuse to participate in a compliance check without penalty.
 The IRS has the option of opening a formal investigation, whether or not the taxpayer agrees to participate in a compliance check.

 Q. How often can one be subjected to compliance checks?

 A. IRS can make compliance checks as often as facts and circumstances warrant.
 Because compliance checks are not examinations, the limitations on reopening examinations provided by Section 7605(b) do not apply to compliance checks.

-Q. Once a business owner has been checked for compliance, does he/she have safe haven protection under section 530 of the Revenue Act of 1978?
+Q. Once a taxpayer has been checked for compliance, does safe haven protection under section 530 of the Revenue Act of 1978 apply?

-A. No. Since compliance checks are not audits, the business owner does not hold safe-haven protection under section 530 of the Revenue Act of 1978.
+A. No. Since compliance checks are not audits, the taxpayer does not hold safe-haven protection under section 530 of the Revenue Act of 1978.